 Ambitious and inquisitive, he became a serious student of the world’s benchmark wines after meeting the inimitable Martine Saunier of Martine Wines.
 Representing such iconic brands as Rayas and Leroy, Martine became Christian’s mentor and profoundly shaped his relationship to the enological world and his place within it.
 More recently, he played an integral role in Coravin, the maker of a sophisticated wine preservation tool, where he helped establish the brand across Asia.

-After visiting the Cienga Valley, Christian became aware of the land upon which Eden Rift stands today.
+After visiting the Cienega Valley, Christian became aware of the land upon which Eden Rift stands today.
 Intrigued by its vibrant history and the calcareous, granitic, limestone and mineral-rich soils throughout, his intuition compelled him to believe that Burgundian varieties would and should again thrive in this isolated, wind-swept mountain canyon.

-Raised in the township of Hollister--- just a few miles as the crow flies from Eden Rift---Cory grew up exploring the forests, canyons and river beds of the Cienga Valley.
+Raised in the township of Hollister--- just a few miles as the crow flies from Eden Rift---Cory grew up exploring the forests, canyons and river beds of the Cienega Valley.
 To this day, he knows the back roads of this remote appellation like few others.
 He counts local farmers, ranchers and fisherman in nearby Monterey Bay among his cadre of friends and colleagues.
 To describe him as non-interventionist winemaker would be an overstatement, for Cory possesses a strong point-of-view.
 While vine health is crucial, Cory favors the fruit of vines that struggle profoundly to produce smaller, yet clearly delineated yields.
 In the cellar, neutral vessels, native yeasts and varying degrees of stem inclusion, play a strong role in a wine’s elévage, as he prefers to transmit the voice of a site, over a heavily stylized approach.
 His mentors in wine include Tony Soter, Josh Bergstrom and Jim Prosser, of Oregon.
 He performed stages at New Zealand’s Neudorf and Martinborough Vineyards, and was Assistant Winemaker at the neighboring, iconic estate, Calera.